Former Purdue, Oklahoma assistant comes to MSU

 Jacquie Joseph has instilled core values in the Michigan State softball program, developing student-athletes that are successful on the field, in the classroom and in the community.
 Under Joseph's leadership, these values allow her players to not only become successful during their college career, but in their future endeavors as well.
 As the records indicate, Joseph's impact as a mentor and coach has been felt for years in the program she has built into one of the best in the Big Ten Conference.

 When Joseph was named the fifth head coach in school history, she immediately raised the expectations for the program.
-MSU has steadily improved under her tutelage, posting three 40-win campaigns and nine 30-win seasons, including four in the past seven years.
+MSU has steadily improved under her tutelage, posting three 40-win campaigns and nine 30-win seasons, including four in the past eight years.